 - Critical Perspectives on Childhood and Pedagogy

-Public School: An Exploration of Art Outside the Gallery
+Public School: Art in the City

 Tuesdays, 12-3pm at different locations around NYC

 PUBLIC SCHOOL is a course designed to encourage the making of, and reflection upon, art outside the gallery.
-Unlike a conventional CUNY seminar, we will never meet in the classroom, but instead use the five boroughs of New York as our campus—visiting sites, buildings, organizations, individuals, and situations that catalyse critical and creative thinking about the public sphere.
+Unlike a conventional CUNY seminar, we will never meet in the classroom, but instead use the five boroughs of New York as our campus—visiting sites, buildings, organizations, individuals, and situations that catalyse critical thinking about the public sphere.